Germany: Delays & disruptions

 A section of the route between Berlin and Bitterfeld will be temporarily closed from October 5 for planned engineering work.
 This will cause some significant alterations to both regional and long-distance services with most of the latter diverted via Dessau.
 Among the routes affected are the fast ICE sevices from Berlin to Leipzig, Erfurt, Frankfurt and Munich.
 On diverted long-distance services, journey times will be extended by about an hour.
 Many regional trains are replaced by buses.

-4. Disruption to International Trains from Paris and Brussels to Germany (Thalys, ICE and Nightjet)
+4. Delays and Cancellations to International Trains from Paris and Brussels to Germany (Thalys, ICE and Nightjet)

-This disruption also affects all direct Thalys trains from Paris to destinations in Germany.
-It also affect the direct overnight sleeper services from Brussels to Vienna.
+Note that the direct Thalys trains from Paris Nord via Brussels to destinations in Germany are all cancelled, as are the Nightjet direct overnight sleeper services from Brussels to Vienna.
 Munich and Innsbruck.

 5. Cancellation of Night Trains